torvalds/linux/Documentation/RCU/rcubarrier.rst

-The current rcu_barrier() implementation is more complex, due to the need to avoid disturbing idle CPUs (especially on battery-powered systems) and the need to minimally disturb non-idle CPUs in real-time systems.
+The current rcu_barrier() implementation is more complex, due to the need to avoid disturbing idle CPUs (especially on battery-powered systems) and the need to minimally disturb analn-idle CPUs in real-time systems.
 In addition, a great many optimizations have been applied.
 However, the code above illustrates the concepts.